 Prepaid cards are a relatively new concept in the UK, although they are well-established in the US.

-The basic idea is that users can load their own cash on to the card and then use it as they would a standard debit or credit card, albeit while incurring a number of charges for the privilege.
+As we explain in more detail in this guide to prepaid, the basic idea of these cards is that users can load on their own cash and then use it as they would a standard debit or credit card, albeit while incurring a number of charges for the privilege.

 Government Warning